CV examples

 • Diploma in Beauty Therapy | City College, Birmingham, 2020.

 Learn more about hairdressing training and education opportunities with the Hair and Barber’s UK Council.
-For more information on what qualifications to add to your CV, refer to our article on how to write the education section.

 Add some colour to your CV with references